 Surrey British Columbia, Canada Travel Guide

-Peace Arch Park is an emblem of peace between Canada and the United States, offering an unique international experience.
-The Surrey Arts Centre is a major place for visual and theater and dance.
+Peace Arch Park is a representation of peace between Canada and the United States, offering an unique international experience.
+The Surrey Arts Centre is a hub for visual and live performance.

-Dress modestly, cover your head, and remove shoes before entering the prayer hall.
+Dress modestly, cover your head, and remove shoes prior to entering the prayer hall.

 Stroll along 176 Street and surrounding blocks to recognize the heritage architecture.